Deterrence theory: Nuclear deterrence theory

-Rahim Baizidi argues that the internationalization of nuclear deterrence emerged during the Cold War as superpowers extended their nuclear umbrellas through sharing arrangements and overseas deployments.
-He highlights how this strategy enhanced deterrence credibility by projecting power beyond national borders while creating new geopolitical complexities.
-His analysis shows how nuclear sharing programs, like NATO's deployment of U.S. tactical warheads in Europe and South Korea, fundamentally altered strategic calculations.
-Baizidi particularly examines how this internationalization trend evolved from unipolar U.S. nuclear dominance to bipolar proliferation and contemporary security challenges.

 Proponents of nuclear deterrence theory argue that newly nuclear-armed states may pose a short- or medium-term risk, but that "nuclear learning" occurs over time as states learn to live with new nuclear-armed states.
 Mark S. Bell and Nicholas L. Miller have however argued that there is a weak theoretical and empirical basis for notions of "nuclear learning."

-One of the clearest signs that deterrence theory—particularly in its nuclear form—has been effective is the striking fact that no major wars have broken out between the world's nuclear-armed states in the past eight decades.
-Despite the many critiques of nuclear deterrence logic, it remains a credible strategy for managing security challenges from the viewpoint of nations possessing nuclear weapons.

 Stages of US policy of deterrence

 The US policy of deterrence during the Cold War underwent significant variations.

 Containment

 The early stages of the Cold War were generally characterized by the containment of communism, an aggressive stance on behalf of the US especially on developing nations under its sphere of influence.
 The period was characterized by numerous proxy wars throughout most of the globe, particularly Africa, Asia, Central America, and South America.
 One notable conflict was the Korean War.
 George F. Kennan, who is taken to be the founder of this policy in his Long Telegram, asserted that he never advocated military intervention, merely economic support, and that his ideas were misinterpreted as espoused by the general public.